 In 2017 Minority American voters were caught between a rock and hard place, a do nothing Congress on both sides of the aisle and what too many consider a “Do nothing President!”

 It does not matter your feelings as it relates to President Barack Obama, the bottom line—the answer was definitely not Mitt Romney in November 2012.
-As President Obama prepares to head off into the sunset of retirement the future does not look bright with the Republicans controlling both houses of congress and President Donald Trump.
-I think President Trump just might surprise us.
+As President Obama prepares to head off into the sunset of retirement, the future does not look bright with the Republicans controlling both houses of congress and President Donald Trump in the White House for the next 4 years–fasten your seat belts.
 Wake up everybody!